palianytsia/palianytsia.github.io/README.md

 # Ivan Palianytsia
 `Pragmatic programmer`

+- 10+ years of software engineering experience;
-- In the recent years occupied with cloud native development;
+- Over the last 5 years occupied with cloud native development;
-- Having solid experience with Spring/Java technology stack, though focusing mainly on fundamental aspects of software engineering, such as consistency, reliability, efficiency, and maintainability, rather than on a particular language or technology;
+- Having solid knowledge of Spring/Java technology stack, though focusing mainly on fundamental aspects of software engineering, such as consistency, reliability, efficiency, and maintainability, rather than on a particular language or technology;
 - Familiar with various subject areas (media, gaming, e-commerce, real estate) and needs of various software user